-Congress slams US health officials on tainted drugsNovember 15th, 2012 by Jean-Louis Santini in Medications /
+Congress slams US health officials on tainted drugsNovember 15, 2012 by Jean-Louis Santini in Medicine & Health / Medications

 US lawmakers slammed federal and state health officials Wednesday for failing to properly police a pharmacy whose tainted drugs caused a deadly fungal meningitis outbreak.

 "This tragedy could have been avoided," said Congressman Cliff Stearns, who chairs the Energy and Commerce Committee's oversight and investigations panel.

 The Florida Republican cited a litany of complaints against the New England Compounding Center and problems found during inspections over the past decade that were insufficiently investigated.

 One such incident was when the Food and Drug Administration received reports in 2002 that patients receiving NECC steroid injections had experienced "adverse events," including "meningitis-like" symptoms.

 "The product in question was the very same product connected to the current outbreak.
 In that case, the NECC drug was contaminated with bacteria," Stearns said.

 While the FDA inspected NECC's Massachusetts facility in response to the complaints, that did not prevent more patients from getting sick from the same drugs six months later.

 At a 2003 meeting with Massachusetts health officials—who hold primary responsibility for regulating pharmacies in their state—Stearns said the FDA made a "prophetic statement."

 "The FDA stated that there was the potential for serious public health consequences if NECC's compounding practices, in particular those relating to sterile products, are not improved," Stearns said.